missionatlantic/MissionAtlantic-ODEMM-Analysis/README.md

 ## Introduction

-Script for performing the Mission Atlantic ODEMM Analysis
+Script for performing the Mission Atlantic ODEMM Analysis.
+ODEMM stands for 'Options for Delivering Ecosystem-Based Marine Management'.

 By Debbi Pedreschi